Isaiah 24 – The Character of the Judgment of the Lord

 That he who flees from the noise of the fear

 And he who comes up from the midst of the pit

 Shall be caught in the snare;

 For the windows from on high are open,

 And the foundations of the earth are shaken.

 b.
-Fear… pit… snare: Simply put, the judgment of the LORD is inescapable.
-If escape the fear, you will fall into the pit.
+Fear…pit…snare: Simply put, the judgment of the Lord is inescapable.
+If you escape the fear, you will fall into the pit.
 If you escape the pit, you will fall into the snare.
 God’s judgment has enough back-up plans to catch everyone.
 The only way to escape the judgment of God is to satisfy it, and the only place God’s judgment was ever satisfied was on the cross.

 i.
 “The images are taken from the different methods of hunting and taking wild beasts, which were anciently in use.”
 (Clarke)